+Commentary [1] Rep

-[1] Removal and suspension are the most serious sanctions that can be imposed by the prosecutorial discipline system.
-They can be imposed only by the Hearing Panel, and their use is appropriate when the respondent's misconduct demonstrates that the respondent is unfit to serve as a prosecuting attorney.
-In many instances, however, prosecutorial misconduct is of a lesser nature that does not require the prosecuting attorney's removal or suspension, either to protect the public or to preserve the integrity of the criminal justice system.
-The facts may indicate that the prosecuting attorney can continue to serve effectively with certain conditions(e.g., participation in a therapy, counseling, or recovery program).
-In these cases, the Hearing Panel should impose appropriate conditions.
+- Removal and suspension are the most serious sanctions that can be imposed by the prosecutorial discipline system.
+They can be imposed only by the Hearing Panel, and their use is appropriate when the respondent's misconduct demonstrates that the respondent is unfit to serve as a prosecuting attorney. - [2] In many instances, however, prosecutorial misconduct is of a lesser nature that does not require the prosecuting attorney's removal or suspension, either to protect the public or to preserve

-[2] A private admonition is a non-public sanction imposed on a prosecuting attorney by the Investigative Panel with the consent of the prosecuting attorney.
+- the integrity of the criminal justice system.
+The facts may indicate that the prosecuting attorney can continue to serve effectively with certain conditions (e.g., participation in a therapy, counseling, or recovery program).
+In these cases, the Hearing Panel should impose appropriate conditions. - [3] A private admonition is a non-public sanction imposed on a prosecuting attorney by the Investigative Panel with the consent of the prosecuting attorney.
 A private admonition cannot be imposed after the filing and service of formal charges.
-Only in cases of minor misconduct, when there is little or no injury to the public, the legal system, or the profession, should a private admonition be imposed.

-[3] A deferred discipline agreement is a confidential agreement between the prosecuting attorney and the Investigative Panel for the prosecuting attorney to undergo treatment, participate in education programs, or take other corrective action.
+Only in cases of minor misconduct, when there is little or no injury to the public, the legal system, or the profession, should a private admonition be imposed. - [4] A deferred discipline agreement is a confidential agreement between the prosecuting attorney and the Investigative Panel for the prosecuting attorney to undergo treatment, participate in education programs, or take other corrective action.
 It is only available as a response to misconduct that can be addressed through treatment, education, or a rehabilitation program.
-A deferred discipline agreement can only be entered into prior to the filing and service of formal charges.

-[4] Some misconduct is so minor that it is appropriate not to impose any discipline.
+A deferred discipline agreement can only be entered into prior to the filing and service of formal charges. - [5] Some misconduct is so minor that it is appropriate not to impose any discipline.
 It is not intended that every transgression will result in the imposition of discipline.
 Whenever the Investigative Panel or the Hearing Panel determines there has been a transgression, it should consider whether disciplinary action is appropriate and the degree of discipline to be imposed through a reasonable and reasoned application of the text of the Code, taking into account such factors as the seriousness of the transgression, whether there is a pattern of improper activity, and the effect of the improper activity on others or on the criminal justice system.
+See Georgia Code of Judicial Conduct, Preamble and Scope, Paragraph [6].